 This course will provide an overview of the criminal court system and process in the U.S., tracing its development from the early beginnings to the present day operation.
 It will discuss the key personnel functioning daily within a courtroom including, a judge, prosecutor, defense attorney, victims, etc. The criminal judicial process, courtroom proceedings, court rulings, and rules of evidence are also addressed.
-Credits: 3 Lecture Hours: 3 Lab Hours: O

-CRIM190: Special Topics in Criminal Justice
+CRIM190 : Special Topics in Criminal lustice

 This course is designed to offer an in depth examination of emerging topics in the criminal justice field not otherwise covered in the curriculum.
 Topics will be offered periodically based on the recognized needs of the field.
 Topics will include crime analysis, victimology, and emerging issues and technologies.
-Credits: 3